Juliette1012/Juliette1012.github.io/_posts/2020-08-27-Battle-Dev-Spring-2020.md

 title: BattleDev Spring 2020
 categories: [Programming]
 tags: [BattleDev, Python]
-image: /assets/img/battleDev2020/icon.png
+featured-image:  battleDev2020/icon.png
+featured-image-alt: BattleDev 2020
 ---

-In spring, I participated to a French Competition : the BattleDev, but it allows anyone from an EEC country to compete.
+In spring, I participated to a French Competition : the `BattleDev`, but it allows anyone from an EEC country to compete.

 Indeed, it’s a competition that bring together  thousands of programmers from all around the world.
 At this edition, we were more than 5000 participants.